nedpals/sharn/README.md

-# sharn (Work in progress)
+# sharn (Work in progress) (0.1.11)

-A script built on Crystal that adds additional commands for the Shards package manager.
+A script built on Crystal that adds additional commands for the [Shards](https://github.com/crystal-lang/shards) dependency manager.
 It is inspired from [Yarn](https://yarnpkg.com), a package manager for Javascript.

 With Sharn, you don't have to write dependencies directly to your `shard.yml` file.
 Instead, you just have to type in the command and you're ready to go.

+This is also my own version of the solution for [issue #144](https://github.com/crystal-lang/shards/issues/144) that is currently been discussed at the `crystal-lang/shards` repo.

 **Note: This is not a replacement for Shards.
 Shards will still be used in installing your dependencies.**

 ## Installation

-TODO: Write installation instructions here
+1. Clone this repo.
+2. Build it with `crystal build`
+3. Run it.
+4. **For now**, manually install the dependencies through `crystal deps` or `shards install`.

 ## Usage